Last Decade Dead Century

-Last Decade Dead Century is the debut album by the band Warrior Soul released in 1990.
-The album was remastered and re-released with bonus tracks on CD and MP3 by Escapi Music in 2006, and again on vinyl in 2009.
+Last Decade Dead Century is the debut album by the band Warrior Soul, released in 1990.
+The album was remastered and re-released with bonus tracks on CD and MP3 by Escapi Music, in 2006, and on vinyl in 2009.

+Critical reception

+The Los Angeles Times noted that "there's the trademarked slickness you'd expect from the Geffen guitar-rock factory...
+It's a sort of David Lynch version of rock 'n' roll normalcy."